Our Curriculum Model

 To support communication with families, educators at PCH use an app called Himama.
 This app enables the team to make profiles for each child, allowing educators to share children's learning, skill development, strengths and needs with families.
 Families can be updated through email, and notifications via the HiMama website and mobile app.

-PCH also provides program enrichments on a weekly basis.
-Program enrichments include interactive storytelling with Cheryl the Storyteller and music education with Ashley Braga.
+PCH also provides additional program enrichment on a weekly basis.
+Our current program enrichment includes music education with Ashley Braga.

 Ashley Braga offers unique workshops for toddlers to senior kindergarten children with the influences of ORFF, Dalcroze and Kodaly.
 Each music lesson is organized by age and includes singing/movement games, storytelling, instrument exploration and a listening component.
 For the school age children Ashley fosters the exploration of sounds and allows children the freedom to create their own music with their voice, body and carefully chosen instruments.
 Children will learn basic music concepts such as duration, tempo, meter, timbre and dynamics all in a fun and playful manner.